Explore the data and map solar energy

 (!AREA! * !MEAN!) / 1000

-Expression for the Calculate Field tool
+Expression for the field

-The tool runs and the field is calculated.
+The field is created and calculated.

 Calculated Usable_SR_MWh field